arackaf/simple-react-bootstrap/readme.md

 ##### containerElementType

 Pass an element type to render instead of a div.
-IE, pass `span` to render a span, etc.
+For example, pass `span` to render a span, etc.

 ##### deferDropdownRendering